 State action is one sign of a reordering; states passed antitrust statutes before the Federal government passed the Sherman Act in 1890, with Kansas and Texas going first.
 Monopoly rules are not just handled at one level of government, but at many levels, often with the institutions at cross-purposes.
 In this case, it’s the New York legislature acting, but here are a number of examples of government institutions around the world struggling to channel populist frustration into law, or to block that frustration entirely.

 On Tuesday, the U.S. Senate Judiciary Committee is holding a hearing on consolidation in advertising titled “Stacking the Tech: Has Google Harmed Competition in Online Advertising”?
 Later this month, it’s likely that the Antitrust Subcommittee in the House comes out with a report making recommendations for changes to antitrust laws, and the Department of Justice and perhaps states will file an antitrust suit against Google.
 The Federal Trade Commission has been investigating Facebook, deposing Mark Zuckerberg a few weeks ago.
 And parts of government one might not expect - like the Customs and Border Control - are acting.
-CBP has proposed a rule to stop letting Amazon avoid customs duties from China.
+CBP has proposed a rule to make is more difficult for Amazon to avoid customs duties from China.

 There’s also a global story.
 Last year, I wrote up how the Australian competition authority was getting serious about addressing Google and Facebook.
 The Australian Competition & Consumer Commission has now put forward a draft bill to force Google and Facebook to pay its news media, causing Facebook to threaten to shut down the sharing of news entirely on its social networks.
 Meanwhile, even as the FTC investigates the FTC and the DOJ investigates Google, the United States Trade Representative is lobbying against Australia’s law as a trade barrier.
 France adopted a similar law to Australia, and Google is just refusing to pay.